-All employees are allowed to accrue up to 960 hours of sick leave.
-Employees earn vacation time based on length of service to the City; this vacation time must be used by December 31 of each year or it is lost.
-The accumulated balance of vacation time for all funds as of September 30, 2021, was \$19,458 for governmental funds and \$1,970 for proprietary funds.
+All employees are allowed to accrue up to 720 hours of sick leave.
+Employees earn vacation time based on length of service to the City.
+Up to one week of this vacation time can be carried forward; anything over one week needs approval of the Mayor.
+The accumulated balance of vacation time for all funds as of September 30, 2022, was \$18,839 for governmental funds and \$2,972 for proprietary funds.
 Sick leave is paid out only to employees who retire from serving the City.